clover/codelab-remote-pay-cloud/README.md

 };
 ```

-Now, start a manually-entered sale and when prompted, enter the following card information:
+Now, start a manually-entered sale, and enter the following card information when prompted:

 ```
 PAN: 4005571702222222